 Accommodation: Accommodation on three floors.
-The ground floor has been opened up to maximise the feeling of space with a stylish modern staircase partially dividing the dining and sitting areas.
-The lounge is located to the front (flat screen TV with Freeview/DVD,Wi-fi) and the dining area is located in the middle with focal point gas flame effect fire and music system.
+Contemporary Oak and glass doors separate the lounge, stairs and dining room and maintain an open and airy feel to the house.
+An open walkthrough leads to the lounge (flat screen TV with Freeview/DVD,Wi-fi) and the dining area is located in the middle with focal point gas flame effect fire and music system.
 Open walk through to the well planned kitchen with traditional slate flooring and underfloor heating.
 Ground floor wc with basin.
 A door in the dining room leads to some stairs down to the basement where you will find a kids games room with table football, table tennis table, some books and games - ideal for those wet days.

 On the first floor you will find a charming king bedroom, a single bedroom and the family bathroom (shower, basin and wc).
 The top floor offers, a twin and a separate bathroom, with (Bath, wc and basin).
 Both bathrooms are quite luxurious with underfloor heating and a high quality finish.

 The whole house has been tastefully decorated in restful colours.
 Modern furnishings and fabrics, wooden flooring through the lounge and dining area, fitted carpets up the stairs and bedrooms.
 Gas central heating and new double glazed windows throughout (traditional style wooden sash double glazed windows to the front).